EmoinLanyu/test-results/README.md

 ## Test Summaries Per Application

-### Message Queueing Service Backed by Solace
+### Solace Software Brokers

-When there is partial outage, the performance of the Solace Software Brokers (SSB) provided by MQ Service will be severely affected.
+When there is partial outage, the performance of the Solace Software Brokers (SSB) will be severely affected.
 Though Solace makes sure no message is lost, it is very likely that the durable Queue is full because subscribers are not able to consume the messages.
 Thus making the publishers fail to send out any new message.

 As observed from our tests with network latency and packet loss, only latency over 2 seconds or packet loss over 60% will trigger automatic failover of the SSB.